 The concentrations of Fe, Al, Si, and Mn in the extracts of PP, OX, and DC were analyzed by inductively coupled plasmaoptical emission spectroscopy (Vista-Pro, Agilent, CA, USA).
 The metal analyses were done for all fractions.
 The only exception is the lowest-density fraction from three soil samples (A-5, N-4, C-2) where low mass recovery prevented the extractions.
-Analytical errors associated with our density fractionation were sufficiently low for C, N, and the extractable
+Analytical errors associated with our density fractionation were sufficiently low for C, N, and the extractable metals (<12%, Wagai et al., 2015) to allow testing of our hypothesis.
+When assessing the role of extractable metal as a whole, we summed weight-based concentrations of Al and Fe as "Al + 0.5Fe" to approximately normalize the atomic mass difference between Al and Fe for graphing and statistical purposes.

-- 210 metals (<12%, Wagai et al., 2015) to allow testing of our hypothesis.
-When assessing the role of extractable metal as a whole, we summed weight-based concentrations of Al and Fe as "Al + 0.5Fe" to approximately normalize the atomic mass difference between Al and Fe for graphical and statistical purposes.
-This allows us to compare the metal concentration with C on a weight basis.
-We also reported some values including the stoichiometric relationships among the target elements (e.g., Al:Si ratio) on a molar basis to allow comparison with other literature values. - 215 Co-dissolved organic C and N by PP extraction and the N by OX extraction were quantified by TOC analyzer (Shimadzu TOC-V/TNM1, Kyoto, Japan).
+Co-dissolved organic C and N by PP extraction and the N by OX extraction were quantified by TOC analyzer (Shimadzu TOC-V/TNM1, Kyoto, Japan).
 Dissolved organic C (DOC) was measured as non-purgeable organic C after acidification and C-free air purging.
 Total dissolved N was measured by a chemiluminescence accessory.
 This method, including the caveats on this technique, was discussed elsewhere (Wagai et al., 2013).
-Because quantifying the soil C in an oxalate extract is not possible, we estimated the C associated with OX-extractable mineral phases (DOC{OX}) by multiplying total dissolved N - 220 concentration in OX extract by the C:N for each density fraction.
+Because quantifying the soil C in an oxalate extract is not possible, we estimated the C associated with OX-extractable mineral phases (DOC{OX}) by multiplying total dissolved N concentration in OX extract by the C:N for each density fraction.
 This estimation assumes that the OM dissolved by the oxalate extraction has the same C:N ratio as that in bulk fraction.
-This assumption cannot be fully justified but would be a reasonable approximation for the purpose of assessing the trends because a plot of the C:N ratio of PP-extractable phase against that of bulk soil C:N (regression through the origin) showed a significant positive correlation ($r^2=0.89$, p<0.0001) with the slope close to one (1.25 with 95% confidence interval of 1.15-1.32).
-Total organic C and N concentrations in the isolated fractions and - 225 bulk samples were analyzed by an elemental analyzer (Flash2000 Thermo Fisher Scientific Inc., USA).
-All the elemental concentrations from the three extractions conducted were shown in Table A1.
+This assumption cannot be fully justified but would be a reasonable approximation for the purpose of assessing the trends because a plot of the C:N ratio of PP-extractable phase against that of bulk soil C:N (regression through the origin) showed significant positive correlation (r2=0.89, p<0.0001) with the slope close to one (1.25 with 95% confidence interval of 1.15-1.32).
+Total organic C and N concentrations in the isolated fractions and bulk samples were analyzed by an elemental analyzer (Flash2000 Thermo Fisher Scientific Inc., USA).